If you wish to move to Sweden to live with a close relative who is already a Swedish resident, you must have a residence permit of your own.

 Applying for a residence permit

 You can apply by e application, by post to the Embassy or in person on Monday, Tuesday, Thursday, Friday from 9 - 11 am.
 Wednesday closed.
-Information and application forms are available on the website of the Swedish Migration Board.
+Information and application forms are available on the website of the Swedish Migration Agency.

 Make sure you fill in all the particulars on the form.
 You should also ensure that you supply the correct address to your relative(s) in Sweden.